Uncovering Implicit Bias

 Leaving your blind spots in the dark negatively influences your work and your viewers, but there are ways to infuse more authenticity and humanity into your characters.

 You're biased & so am I.

-It is not easy to face our own biases, especially while clinging to the belief that we don’t have them.
+It is not easy to identify and face your own biases, especially while clinging to the belief that you don’t have them.
 However, you have them and so do I. We learn to categorize at an early age which saves us time and energy, but it also leads to biases against people based on arbitrary attributes.
 Studies show most implicit biases are beliefs and ideas that go against our personal values and morals making them more difficult to recognize.
 It’s okay and it’s not our fault, but it is our responsibility to relinquish ourselves from the systems and structures that have deeply embedded biases into our subconscious.

-This does not always mean removing something from your work.
-Purposefully including ideas and viewpoints in a strategic and meaningful manner rather than having unconsciously written in stereotypes based on subconscious biases will elevate your work.
+For creators, this does not always mean removing something from your work.
+Purposefully including ideas and viewpoints in a strategic and meaningful manner rather than having unconsciously written in stereotypes based on implicit biases will elevate your work. .

 The media is a quick and effective educator.

 Television and film can reach massive amounts of people in the blink of an eye.
 It has the ability to educate and inspire on a mass scale, but it can also reinforce unconscious biases.
 It's important that creators and writers humanize and empower diverse characters in their scripts and that production teams and networks identify issues and adjust their strategies as leaving these issues unaddressed can affect the end product.

 Representations we see on television influence how we see ourselves in the world and how we view each other.
 There’s a lot of power in that.
 In what ways have we let our biases influence our story and effect our viewers without even knowing it?